wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.3 =
+= 1.5.4 =
-* improved error reporting in combination with other plugins
+* further adjustments to error reporting

 == Changelog ==

+= 1.5.4 =
+* further adjustments to error reporting

 = 1.5.3 =
 * improved error reporting in combination with other plugins